Azure-Cloud-DevOps/Terraform/10_Expression/README.md

            #value = local.nsg_rules[*].allow_http.description
           }

-   - for loop. above one we will splat output "demo" {
+    # for loop. above one we will splat:
+          output "demo" {
             value = [ for count in local.nsg_rules : count.description ]
           }